konekowo/FtcRobotController/TeamCode/src/main/java/team/phantompanthers/readme.md

 ## FOLLOW JAVA CODING CONVENTIONS!!!
-For example, packages are always lowercase and should be in the form of a domain in reverse (`com.example`), classes, interfaces, enums, and annotations should be pascal case (`SomeClass`), and methods, fields, and variables should be camel case (`someMethod`).
+For example, packages are always lowercase and should be in the form of a domain in reverse (`com.example`), classes, interfaces, enums, and annotations should be pascal case (`SomeClass`), and methods, fields, parameters, and variables should be camel case (`someMethod`).